kkdt/sample-sso/README.md

 3. Console installed/running on an external workstation
 4. Similar to 3, browser running via remote display off the server or the end user workstation
 5. Embedding Juliet with each Console session
+6. Replay attack - i.e. all URL parameters can be delayed/intercepted and replayed